abil-nrg/abil-nrg/README.md

 -->
 - Student at University of Victoria.
 - Worked with python, c, assembly
-- Can be reached through abil.nurgaliyev@gmail.com
+- Can be reached through abil.nurgaliyev 'at' gmail.com